Mature Masculine

 Courage and the Knight

-Courage is the heart of the mature Knight.
+Courage is the heart of the Mature Knight.
 A true Knight is not fearless; he is faithful.

 This courage grows as we clear old emotional clutter—hurt, shame, fear, and conditioning that keeps us stuck.
 As the Knight confronts these inner obstacles, strength emerges.